keybase/client/shared/chat/readme.md

 MessageID: is the true id of a sent message.
 This is used as input to rpcs (like editing/deleting)
 OutboxID: is used when sending a message (while in the grey state)
 Ordinal: is used to order / lookup messages.
-Ordinals are currently fractional additions to the last visible message id. aka if i sent a message after the already sent {MessageID: 123}  the oridinal would be 123.001 The ordinal is only used to ensure this client is seeing messages in order from their perspective.
+Ordinals are currently fractional additions to the last visible message id.
+If i sent a message after the already sent {MessageID: 123}  the oridinal would be 123.001 The ordinal is only used to ensure this client is seeing messages in order from their perspective.
 If you reload the thread those ordinals can be resolved into their real sent ids (aka 123.001 -> 124)

-Pending -> Send reconciliation.
-We keep our ordinals so we don't thrash or get things flipped out of order.
+We keep the original ordinal if we can so the ordering of the thread from our perspective is static, even if the 'real' order is different.
+This means if you reload 123.001 -> 124 but during the session it will remain 123.001